Wichita State Shockers men's basketball: Harry Miller era

 Wichita State went 97–90 from 1971 to 1978 under Harry Miller.
-They had several notable players during those years including Rich Morsden, Bob Wilson, Robert Gray, Bob Trogele, Cheese Johnson, Cal Bruton and Bob Elmore.
+They had several notable players during those years including Rich Morsden, Bob Wilson, Robert Gray, Bob Trogele, Cheese Johnson, Cal Bruton and Robert Elmore.
 They made it to the NCAA tournament in 1976, winning the Missouri Valley Conference and losing by one point to eventual national runner up Michigan.
 The following year they beat eventual NCAA Champion Marquette in Al McGuire's final home game in Milwaukee.

-Gene Smithson era
+Elite Eight appearance and sanctions

 In 1981, the Shockers would return to the NCAA tournament, defeating the Kansas Jayhawks 66–65 in the "Battle of New Orleans" before being defeated by LSU 96–85 in the Elite Eight.
 The 1980–81 team featured two future NBA players – Cliff Levingston and Antoine Carr, who would be chosen in the first 10 picks of the NBA draft.
 Carr, a local star from Wichita, would become WSU's third All-American in 1983, averaging 22.2 points a game during his senior season, and finishing his career with 1,911 points while shooting 55.7 percent.
 Levingston would average 15.7 and 18.5 points per game while leading the team in scoring his freshman and sophomore years, before declaring early for the NBA Draft.

 Another future NBA player, Xavier McDaniel, would arrive the year after the Elite Eight season.
 McDaniel scored 2,152 points at Wichita State, second all-time behind Littleton, and set the school record with 1,359 rebounds.
 In 1984–85, McDaniel became the first player in NCAA Division I history to lead the nation in scoring (27.2 points per game) and rebounding (14.8 per game) in the same season.

 In 1982, Wichita State would be placed under NCAA probation for the 1982–83 and 1983–84 seasons, regarding improper actions of former assistant coaches in the late 1970s.

 In nine seasons, Smithson won 155 games, placing him second in school history behind Ralph Miller.
 Smithson was the first coach to guide WSU to consecutive 20-win seasons.
-During the four-year span from 1980–1984, WSU produced a 92–29 record, the best four-year span in team history at the time.
+During the four-year span from 1980 to 1984, WSU produced a 92–29 record, the best four-year span in team history at the time.